roryp/Cloud-Native/website/blog/2022-09-15/JavaCosmosRP.md

 #### 4.2 Add Java code

-Next, open the _Function.java_ file and replace the contents with the following code.
+Next, open the _Function.java_ file in an editor of your choice and replace the contents with the following code:

 ```java
 package com.example;